Local Area Infrastructure Plans (LAIPS)

-These plans are drafted to address where the water, sewer, streets, trails, and emergency access should be located in areas of the city that were not built through a master planned community or subdivision.
+These plans are drafted to address where water, sewer, streets, trails and emergency access should be located in areas of the city that were not built through a master planned community or subdivision.

-For neighborhoods that are not master planned or subdivided, several city departments have been working together to create coordinated infrastructure plans.
+For neighborhoods that are not master planned or subdivided, several city departments worked together to create coordinated infrastructure plans.
 These plans are referred to as Local Area Infrastructure Plans (LAIPS) and are designed to plan for neighborhood-specific infrastructure needs and to provide guidance for future development decisions.

 These areas are often referred to as "metes and bounds" or un-subdivided areas.
 In Scottsdale, as in many Southwestern cities and towns, these facilities would have been provided by the developer had there been a master developer.

 Local area infrastructure plans are one way the city can ensure that basic infrastructure is provided to all residents.
 While these plans have not been formally adopted by the City Council, they do serve as guides for city staff when reviewing development proposals, land divisions and single family home construction.

 Local Area Infrastructure Plan Goals

 - Coordinate streets, water and sewer, trails, etc. so they are not planned independently of one another.

 - Create a design that establishes balance between accessibility and access control and builds only the streets that are needed to serve each parcel.